ejfuhr/micronaut-pojo-mongo/README.md

 # Using Kotlin, Micronaut, Mongo and Tuples

+- This project is a little study of how Kotlin handles Flux and Mono "zipping", or combining two or more objects, exchanging values, and producing a final result.
+- Assume we have a list of Doctor, a number of Patients per Doctor, and a whole mess of Symptoms per Patient.
+- Oh, add a periodic MedicalReport for a Doctor, Patients with their Symptoms.
+- Java can use Reactor's TupleUtils and more, but how can Kotlin combine or zip objects together and product the desired result?
+The requirements require something more then the Reactor/Kotlin "zipWith" function
+- The MedicalReportController and the accompanying API and Client are very simple.
+I should add a lot more GETs and PUTs to finish it.
+- But take a look at the cumbersome POSTs attaching a medical Symptom to a Patient to a Doctor to a MedicalReport using Reactor Tuples and Tuples as data classes
+## The Kotlin, Reactor and Mongo ideas:
 - I'd like to thank Piotr Wolak for more thoroughly teaching me Kotlin, especially high level functions and working with reactive Micronaut.
 - Piotr's writings and classes can be [found here](https://codersee.com/articles).
 - Also Dan Lugg and several others wrote how real Tuples can work in Kotlin.
 It's illustrated an written about pretty extensively on [stackoverflow of all places here](https://stackoverflow.com/questions/46202147/kotlin-quadruple-quintuple-etc-for-destructuring)
-- This example is a simple experiment working with [Project Reactor](https://projectreactor.io/) and Kotlin.
-- The MedicalReportController and the accompanying API and Client are very simple.
-I should add a lot more GETs and PUTs to finish it.
-But take a look at the cumbersome POSTs attaching a medical Symptom to a Patient to a Doctor to a MedicalReport using Reactor Tuples and Tuples as data classes

 ## Micronaut 4.1.0 Documentation